www.icicleUK.com

 We get lots of enquiries from people about what equipment t

 hey should consider buying or renting for our skiing courses, both off-piste and touring.
 This page answers many of these questions, and is designed as an overview of the style of equipment to consider buying or renting, not a review of each make and model.
-For some advice on clothing and assessing your ski level, click to vist page.
-All clients who book on a course receive a Course Info Booklet which gives equipment selection advice, and a course specific equipment list.
-In addition look at the Kit List (click to link) page for further details on different types of equipment.

 Off-piste equipment